nathan-osman/django-alpine-docker/README.md

 This image provides everything in the base image as well as the psycopg2 Python package, enabling support for PostgreSQL database connections.

+#### nathanosman/docker-alpine:compressor

+This image provides everything in the psycopg2 image as well as django-compressor and the libsass library.

 #### nathanosman/docker-alpine:pillow

-This image provides everything in the psycopg2 image as well as the Pillow Python package, enabling image reading / writing / editing.
+This image provides everything in the compressor image as well as the Pillow Python package, enabling image reading / writing / editing.